Are cameras in EMS worth it?

 3. Clinical cameras

 This last type I term the clinical cameras.
 They are either mounted inside the patient compartment or as part of a mobile telemedicine solution.
-Since all three major telemedicine companies have robust HIPPA compliance protections, adoption won’t be as fraught with as many legal issues.
+Since all three major telemedicine companies have robust HIPAA compliance protections, adoption won’t be as fraught with as many legal issues.

 Clinical cameras may become invaluable.
 A picture does say a thousand words; it goes far beyond a verbal description alone.
 I sometimes view our verbal-based communication as pretty primitive since it has not changed much in over 30 years.